Pure Water for Africa, Inc. is a registered 501 (c)(3) nonprofit organization.

 Jimmy has been serving in the water filter area by providing Sawyer PointONE water filters to orphanages, boarding schools, churches, hospital staff, hospital chaplains, and local Kenyans.
 They have also been supporting the Kitoben Children’s Centre.
 Initial support was to bring clean water, but this has grown to support buildings, school fees, and social entrepreneurship to help the orphanage be self-supportive.

 Jimmy and Chase Miller have three children.
-Their daughter, Hunter (25), got married on July 3, 2016, to Ryan Legg, and they live in Wilmore, KY.
-Ryan graduated May, 2018 with a Masters in Divinity (MDiv) from Asbury Theological Seminary.
-Aaron (21) will be a senior at Gordon College in Wenham, MA, and is a kinesiology and premed major.
-Isaiah (17) will be a senior at McQuaid Jesuit High School in Rochester, NY.
+Their daughter, Hunter (25), got married on July 3, 2016, to Ryan Legg.
+Ryan graduated May, 2018 with a Masters in Divinity (MDiv) from Asbury Theological Seminary and they will be moving to Portage, PA where he will pastor a Christian & Missionary Alliance Church.
+Aaron (21) is a senior at Gordon College in Wenham, MA, and is a kinesiology and premed major.
+Isaiah (17) is a senior at McQuaid Jesuit High School in Rochester, NY.
+He is playing soccer for the varsity team this sea